hayakzan/Renyi-Entropy/README.md

 # Renyi-Entropy
-SuperCollider Unit Generator for calculating Rényi Entropy
+SuperCollider Unit Generator for calculating Rényi Entropy, adds a feature to SpectralEntropy in Nick Collins's Sensory Dissonance SCMIR library for SuperCollider